Green Roof Demonstration

 As outlined by Sam and Dani, the depth of growing substrate can range from 100-1000mm depending on the type of plants the green roof will support.
 We opted for around 230mm of soil, anticipating it would settle to a reduced depth.
 We used a sand, loam, compost blend from Adami’s and were fortunate to have their assistance emptying the over 3 tonnes worth of soil from bulka bags onto the roof with a crane, saving us a lot of manual labour.

 Following the substrate layer, we installed drip irrigation, primarily to support the plants during the first Summer.
 We included a system flush in the irrigation on the north-east corner, enabling us to flush any soil particles from the irrigation when needed.

-We selected 50 plants, 10 different species of native grasses, sedges and groundcovers from State Flora (see our plant table below).
+We selected 50 plants, 10 different species of native grasses, sedges and groundcovers from State Flora.
 We considered growth size and type when planting, in the hope that some plants, such as Karkalla, Creeping Saltbush and Hardenbergia, will overhang on the northern side once they have established.

 We predict the green roof to require occasional irrigation, particularly in the first Summer after installation, weeding a couple of times a year, and potential additional plantings.

 We used the following providers: